SiyiP/linked-blog-starter-md/12 Psych/MMT Mood Stabilizers_Blumer.md

 key receptors involved in adhd = alpha 2A=adrenergic receptors, which are huge for affecting working memory
 - animal studies show role of NE in activating the a2A-ARs to inc the strength of relevant sensory input to the prefrontal cortext
-	- this is enhancing the signal
+	- this is <mark style="background: #FFF3A3A6;">enhancing the signal </mark>
 	- this is based on post-synaptic a2A-ARs
-	- NE activates by inc TNF-alpha release, and then more and more pathways with suppressing cell death, making signals to the prefrotal cortex for working memory creation
+	- <mark style="background: #FFF3A3A6;">NE activates by inc TNF-alpha release, and then more and more pathways with suppressing cell death, making signals to the prefrotal cortex for working memory creation </mark>
 - D1 dopamine activation of the receptors would <mark style="background: #FFF3A3A6;">REDUCE NOISE</mark>
 - stimulants wich will promote NE/DA activity in the pfc tend to help pts attend to the appropriate stimuli
 	- we add NE to increase signal